JohnnyBaptista/screen-drawer/README.md

 - To restore the canvas, press **_Alt+F12_**
 - To exit the application, right click in the tray icon and press exit

 The application will cover your whole main screen so you can draw anywhere.
+Use it to enhance your presentations or online classes!

 #### **How was it developed:**